In the guide

 This guidance relates to prepacked food.

 Prepacked food is food that is completely or partially enclosed in packaging, was placed in that packaging before being offered for sale, and cannot be altered without changing the packaging in some way.
-Food packaged on the sales premises at the consumer's request and food that is prepacked for direct sale are not covered by the definition of prepacked food.
-For more information and further explanation of these terms please see 'Labelling of non-prepacked foods', 'Labelling of prepacked-for-direct-sale foods' and 'Labelling of prepacked foods: general'.
+Food sold loose and food packaged on the sales premises at the consumer's request (collectively referred to as non-prepacked), and food that is prepacked for direct sale are not covered by the definition of prepacked food.
+For more information and further explanation of these terms please see 'Labelling of prepacked foods: general', 'Labelling of non-prepacked foods', 'Labelling of prepacked-for-direct-sale foods'.

 Most prepacked foods must be marked with either a use-by date or a minimum durability date (of which there are two types: 'best before' and 'best before end').